oren-BA/android-project-flutter-assignment/README.md

    it allows various features like:
    - extracting information from the sheet such as currentPosition, currentSnappingPosition, currentlySnapping, isAttached.
    - changing the state of the sheet like snapping it to a position, stopping the current snapping and set the snapping sheet position.
-   - listening to changes of the sheet and acting on it - onSheetMoved (the one i used to blur the background widget), onSnapCompleted, onSnapStart.
+   - listening to changes of the sheet and acting on it - onSheetMoved (the one i used to implement the blur animation on the background widget), onSnapCompleted, onSnapStart.

 2) s